garyaiki/dendrites/docs/TwitterAlgebird.md

 #### Stream Stages

+Most of these are stand-alone functions wrapped in an Akka Streams built-in `Flow` stage.

 [AveragedValue](https://twitter.github.io/algebird/datatypes/averaged_value.html){:target="_blank"} estimates a variable's mean in the stream.

-[CountMinSketch](https://twitter.github.io/algebird/datatypes/approx/countminsketch.html){:target="_blank"} estimates a variable's frequency.
+[CountMinSketch](https://twitter.github.io/algebird/datatypes/approx/countminsketch.html){:target="_blank"} estimates a variable's frequency. `CreateCMSFlow` is a custom Flow stage: it needs an implicit `CMSMonoid`.

 [DecayedValue](https://twitter.github.io/algebird/datatypes/decayed_value.html){:target="_blank"} estimates a variable's moving average and de-weights values by age.
-The value is tupled with a timestamp in ZipTimeFlow.
+The value is tupled with a timestamp. `ZipTimeFlow` is a custom Flow stage: It takes a Numeric value and a UDF that creates a time value and returns a tuple of (value, time).

-[HyperLogLog](https://twitter.github.io/algebird/datatypes/approx/hyperloglog.html){:target="_blank"} estimates a variable's number of distinct values.
+[HyperLogLog](https://twitter.github.io/algebird/datatypes/approx/hyperloglog.html){:target="_blank"} estimates a variable's number of distinct values. `CreateHLLFlow` is a custom Flow stage: it needs an implicit `HyperLogLogAggregator`.

 [Min and Max](https://twitter.github.io/algebird/datatypes/min_and_max.html){:target="_blank"} estimates a variable's minimum or maximum values.